Tomáš Souček: West Ham United

 On 29 January 2020, Souček joined Premier League side West Ham United on an initial loan deal until the end of the 2019–20 season, with an option to make the transfer permanent in the summer.
 On 1 July, he scored his first goal for West Ham in a 3–2 win against Chelsea, having had a goal disallowed earlier in the same half by VAR.
 In West Ham's following league match, he scored again to give his team a 2–1 lead against Newcastle United, in an eventual 2–2 away draw.
-West Ham announced the permanent signing of Souček on 24 July 2020 on a four-year contract, for a fee of around €21 million (£19 million).
+West Ham announced the permanent signing of Souček on 24 July 2020 on a four-year contract for a fee of around €21 million (£19 million).
 In August 2020, he was awarded the Czech Golden Ball.

 On 1 January 2021, Souček scored the first Premier League goal of 2021 as West Ham beat Everton 1–0 at Goodison Park.
 During added time in a game against Fulham on 6 February, Souček was controversially sent off upon review after VAR appeared to show him strike Aleksandar Mitrović in the face; referee Mike Dean's decision was criticised by many of Souček's teammates, manager David Moyes and a number of pundits who protested Souček's innocence.
 West Ham launched an appeal to have the decision overturned in the aftermath.
 On 8 February, the red card was rescinded.
-He finished the 2020–21 season as joint top scorer, with Michail Antonio, both having scored ten goals.
+He finished the 2020–21 season as West Ham's joint-top scorer, along with Michail Antonio, both having scored ten goals.
 Souček's exploits during the 2020–21 season won him the Hammer of the Year award.

+On 7 June 2023, Souček played in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
+West Ham won their first trophy in 43 years with a 2–1 victory.
+On 1 January 2024, he signed a new contract with the club until 2027.

+On 13 September 2025, Souček was sent-off in the 54th minute receiving a straight red card for a bad lunging foul on João Palhinha in their 3-0 home defeat to Tottenham Hotspur.
+West Ham continued to struggle in 3 games (Crystal Palace, Everton and Arsenal) in which he was suspended for.